sibusisodarling/AirBnB_clone/README.md

 # AirBnb clone - The console

- *How to create a Python package
+ * How to create a Python package
- *How to create a command interpreter in Python using the cmd module *What is Unit testing and how to implement it in a large project *How to serialize and deserialize a Class
+ * How to create a command interpreter in Python using the cmd module
+ * What is Unit testing and how to implement it in a large project
+ * How to serialize and deserialize a Class
- *How to write and read a JSON file
+ * How to write and read a JSON file
- *How to manage datetime
+ * How to manage datetime
- *What is an UUID
+ * What is an UUID
- *What is *args and how to use it
+ * What is *args and how to use it
- *What is **kwargs and how to use it
+ * What is **kwargs and how to use it
- -How to handle named arguments in a function
+ - How to handle named arguments in a function

 ## Examples